You are here

 Ingredients in therapeutic goods

 Medicines and other therapeutic goods are usually made from a combination of different substances.
 These substances, or ingredients, are recorded in the ARTG entry for the good.
 It is important to use the correct name for each ingredient so that they can be accurately described and identified.
+The names of both active and excipient ingredients are visible in the public summaries of all medicines and biologicals on the ARTG.

 We have processes to ensure that ingredients are named accurately and consistently.
 Our ingredient names align with those used overseas, where possible, to reduce confusion.